 All U.S. citizens require a valid Indian visa to enter and exit India.
-For visitors looking to visit India only for tourist purposes and plan to stay fewer than 60 days, the best option is to apply for an e-Visa online, which you must do at least four days before you leave for your trip.
+For visitors who are traveling to India only for tourist purposes and plan to stay fewer than 60 days, the best option is to apply for an e-Visa online, which you must do at least four days before you leave for your trip.

 To apply for the regular visa, you will need to complete the application form online, print it out, and bring it to an Indian consulate, along with the other required photos and documents.
 Handwritten applications will not be accepted.

 While some parts of the Indian visa application form are straightforward, others are a little confusing.
 Mistakes might result in your application being immediately denied and your visa fees forfeited, so make sure you fully understand each question and check your answers before submitting your application.

 Tips for the Indian Visa Application Form